USA Softball of Texas

 E. The (4) Four outfielders must remain behind the baseline until the ball has been hit.

-A warning will be given to the defensive coach for the first violation, a second violation will result with the offending teams Coach/Pitcher being ejected from the game.
+A warning will be given to the defensive coach for the first violation, a second violation will result with the offending teams Coach/Pitcher being Disqualified from the pitching mound.
+He may continue to coach, but may not return to the pitching position for the remainder of the game.

 A. Stealing is not allowed